starkware-libs/starknet-staking/docs/spec.md

 2. [STAKER\_NOT\_EXISTS](#staker_not_exists)
 #### pre-condition <!-- omit from toc -->
 1. Staking contract is unpaused.
-2. Staker (caller) exist in the contract.
+2. Staker (caller) exists in the contract.
 #### access control <!-- omit from toc -->
 Only staker address.
 #### logic <!-- omit from toc -->